Awesome

 fastlane

-The project will also be setup to generate screenshots using fastlane.
+The new project will be configured to generate screenshots using fastlane.
 However, you will still need to install fastlane if you don't already have it.
-I used:
+I've used:

 % brew install fastlane